philgyford/vim-files/README.md

 2. Compile YouCompleteMe:

 		$ cd ~/.vim/bundle/YouCompleteMe
 		$ ./install.py

-**BUT** Because I use pyenv to manage my python versions I first had to install a python version that YouCompleteMe was happy with (see the YCM FAQ):
+	**BUT** because I use pyenv to manage my python versions I first had to install a python version that YouCompleteMe was happy with (see the YCM FAQ):

 		$ PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.6.0

 ## Install a new plugin